The Clearwater Clean Energy Conference

 This is the Official Program for the 43rd International Technical Conference on Clean Energy that ran from June 3 to 8, 2018, at the Sheraton Sand Key in Clearwater, Florida, USA.
 2018 Official Program

-Plans are now underway for the 44th Conference that will take place June 8 to 14, 2019, at the Sheraton Sand Key in Clearwater, Florida, USA.
+Plans are now underway for the 44th Conference that will take place June 16 to 21, 2019 (this is a change from what was originally announced), at the Sheraton Sand Key in Clearwater, Florida, USA.

 MISSION STATEMENT – Increased demand – coupled with energy security issues, uncertainty in the oil sector, and environmental regulations – make this conference a must for those involved in all aspects of power generation who must meet the competitive pressures and environmental concerns in the 21st century.